User Misconceptions of LLM-Based Conversational Programming Assistants: Research Method

 \subsection{Methodological Limitations}

-The approach we use here is indirect, because whether or not a user understands that a conversational assistant has a given affordance (or not) cannot be measured directly.
-It is also impossible to be sure what misconceptions a user might have from their conversational logs alone, as users might experiment with prompts that are impossible to fulfill as part of their exploration of the tool.
-Therefore, in our exploration of user behaviors in programming-related contexts, we are only able to identify \emph{potential misconceptions}---interactions where the users' prompts indicates the possibility of a misconception (e.g., providing a URL and asking for a model without browser access to use the link).
-For brevity, we will sometimes use the term "misconception" while reporting our results, but within the context of our study it should be understood that this language reflects an inference rather than a measurement.
-Acknowledging this, we believe that there is still value in cataloging the kinds of potential misconceptions users may have with conversational assistants and what programming contexts these might arise in.
+Our approach is indirect because we cannot directly measure whether users understand a conversational assistant's affordances.
+It is also impossible to be certain what misconceptions users have from conversational logs alone, as users might experiment with impossible prompts while exploring the tool.
+Therefore, we can only identify \emph{potential misconceptions}—interactions where prompts indicate possible misconceptions (e.g., providing a URL to a model without browser access).
+For brevity, we sometimes use "misconception" in our results, but this should be understood as inference rather than measurement.
+Acknowledging this limitation, we believe there is value in cataloging potential misconceptions users may have and the programming contexts where they arise.